Medical expert of the article

 - oxygen concentration 50-60%;

-- end-expiratory pressure 4 cm of water;
+- end-expiratory pressure 4 cm H2O;

-- gas flow 2 l / (minxkg).
+- gas flow 2 l/(min x kg).

-After 20-30 minutes after the transfer to the ventilator, the state of the child and the gas composition of the blood are evaluated.
-If the PaO2 remains low (less than 60 mmHg), the ventilation parameters must be changed:
+20-30 minutes after transfer to artificial ventilation, the child's condition and blood gas parameters are assessed.
+If PaO2 remains low (less than 60 mm Hg), it is necessary to change the ventilation parameters:

 - increase oxygen concentration by 10%;